There’s no denying that Google is top dog when it comes to search engines, but a little engine called Bing isn’t so far behind.

 Brand Preferences and Website Type

-First up in the Bing SEO guide is what types of websites the platform favors.
-Knowing this key piece of information can help you learn how to rank on Bing.
+First up in this guide is what types of websites the platform favors.
+Knowing this key piece of information can help you learn how to rank.

 Similar to Google, Bing seems to give ranking preference to brands and doesn’t necessarily apply the same criteria as it does to other domains.